 Software products are constantly changing with a combination of new features and bug fixes.
-While most of these changes aren’t groundbreaking for the average user, there’s almost always a small subset of users that are ecstatic to see the changes.
-There may be other cases where users might benefit from a new feature but may not be aware of it.
+While most of these changes aren’t ground-breaking for the average user, there’s almost always a small subset of users that are ecstatic to see the changes.
+There may be other cases where users might benefit from a new feature announcement but may not be aware of it.

-Let’s take a look at why and how to build a product announcement page and leverage it to increase engagement, enhance loyalty and boost retention.Software products are constantly changing, but these changes are useless unless they’re communicated with users.
+Let’s take a look at why and how to build a product update or announcement page and leverage it to increase engagement, enhance loyalty and boost retention.Software products are constantly changing, but these changes are useless unless they’re communicated with users.
 Click To Tweet

-There are many ways to update users:
+There are many ways to provide product update to users:

 - Email announcements